-The Student Success Center (C129)
+The Student Success Center, located in room C129, houses:

 - Admissions

+- · Financial Aid

 - Advising Services

-- Career Services
+- Disability Services

-- Financial Aid

 - Transfer Services

 Staff members assist students with applications, financial aid, registration, changing majors, and questions pertaining to admissions, transfer in, and transfer out.
 Students can also access an up-to-date job posting board, computers, and a fax service.